QuintPhoenix/CFG-Parser/README.md

 - [ ] Make source code more readable
 - [ ] Add feature to print the derivation
 - [ ] Add feature to accept a string as terminal or non-terminal
+- [ ] Add hashing to search for productions rather than using binary search